Hakorr/AttributeDeobfuscator/README.md

 deobfuscateAttribute("obfuscatedClassname"); // "deobfuscatedClassName"
 ```

-3) With the unobfuscated className, you can access the element from your script, like so
+3) With the *deobfuscated class name*, you can access the element from your script, like so
 ```js
 Deobfuscator.obfuscateClass("deobfuscatedClassName", true); // [Element]
 ```

-This way you can create userscripts that won't rely on changing obfuscated values.
+**This way you can create userscripts that won't rely on changing obfuscated values!**

-## Example userscripts
+## 💠Example userscripts

 Change the background to an image
 ```js